Soluto/stitch/README.md

-# graphql-gateway
+# agogos

 It allows you to create a unified GraphQL API in a microservices architecture.
 Each microservice contributes to a single unified schema.

-graphql-gateway is composed of these components:
+agogos is composed of these components:

 - **registry** - Continuously collects, validates and unifies all the schema parts
 - **graphql-server** - A single GraphQL API executed with the unified schema